gbowley/Tuner-T6e-v2/README.md

 This program is compatible with Lotus Exige V6 running the P138 firmware, with an unlocked calibration.

-For firmware flashing continue to use [LotusECU-T4e](https://github.com/Alcantor/LotusECU-T4e).
+For firmware flashing use [LotusECU-T4e](https://github.com/Alcantor/LotusECU-T4e).

 I will update this tool, and definitions, as and when I have time.